magicismight/react-native-root-toast/README.md

 > react-native-root-toast >= 2.1.0 only supports react-native >= 0.47.0 , for lower version choose 2.0.0 or below.

 In react native >= 0.62, the new LogBox component would impact this component's initialization.
-To make it work we have to explicitly insert a mount point for your app like this:
+To make it work we have to explicitly insert a mount point in your app like this:

 ```
 // in your entry file like `App.js`